NiccoDorn/jsonTreeVisualization/README.md

 If you still wanna see it, contact me or open an issue (if that works).

 ## Requirements File for the Python Setup Scripts
-- Well... install the packages yourself if you desparately want to use old Python versions
+- Well... install the packages yourself if you desparately want to use old Python versions.

 ## HTTP/HTTPS Webserver
 - `startWebVizHTTP(S).py` scripts to fire up a simple webserver on localhost
   - the HTTPS variant makes use of self-signed certs (Santa Corp), of which at least the CN needs to be provided.
   - see `cert.pem` and `key.pem`
   - see also a discussion with ChatGPT, why HTTPS Localhost may be relevant depending on the environment `security_convo_localhost_https.md`
-  -

 ## HTML Skeleton:
 - `index.html`,
   - invokes the jsonViz.js script, which then fetches some json (can be a different one)